igrigorik/http-client-hints/draft.md

 OWS, field-name and quoted-string rules from that document, and the parameter rule from {{I-D.ietf-httpbis-p2-semantics}}.

-The "CH-{Name}" Request Header Field
+The "CH" Request Header Fields
 ===============================

-The "CH-{Name}" request header field describes an example list of client preferences that the server can use to adapt and optimize the resource to satisfy a given request.
-The {Name} corresponds to the type of hint sent, and the field-value is a comma-delimited list of header fields.
+Each "CH" request header field describes an example list of client preferences that the server can use to adapt and optimize the resource to satisfy a given request.
+The full name of the hint consists of a "CH-" prefix and hint type, and the field-value is a comma-delimited list of header fields.
 The field-name values are case insensitive.

 ~~~
-  CH-{Name} = #client-hint
+  CH-{type} = #client-hint
   client-hint = parameter
 ~~~